coentjo/cmbDirVisualizer/README.md

 + [Pharo](https://pharo.org/)
 + [Moose](http://moosetechnology.org/)

+Created a few little videos about it, which (for now) can be viewed [here](https://www.dropbox.com/sh/z9vz5v3bh33gmlf/AAA0FO5K2jcvjZU0c2VM6Onha?dl=0), where you can also download the working tool.

 Now I'm living my
 [Glamorous Adventures](https://github.com/coentjo/GlamorousAdventures)
 at
 [the Glamorous Toolkit](https://gtoolkit.com/)
 to enhance the experience...

 Please let me know if you're interested!